slevon/IQIO/README.md

 ```
 sudo ./samplesToFile --freq 1030e6 --rate 12e6 --gain 76 --bw 22e6 --duration 1200  --progress --stat
 ```
-This creates the file `usrp_samples.dat` in the current directory
+This creates the file `usrp_samples.dat` in the current directory that contains the samples.

 ## Run Playback